matheus-rambo/r_crypto/README.md

 - ***Version 3.0***
    - *Fixed*: https://github.com/matheus-rambo/r_crypto/issues/20
    - What was encryted with a version fewer than *3*, can not be decrypted with this version.
+   - Optional argument ``buffer-size`` on steganography and cryptography was renamed to ``chunk-size``.

 - ***Version 2.1***
     - *Enhancement*: https://github.com/matheus-rambo/r_crypto/issues/2.
 Now, the user can send e-mails with his content.